Are you in need of a command center?

 In my old home, I could have done an entryway command center that would have been AH-mazing!
 But not so much in my new home, as there is no real “entryway”.

-When building your family command center be sure to keep these three things in mind.
+When building your families command center be sure to keep these three things in mind.
 And do what works for your family and your home!

 Pinterest Command Center Collage